Cam0Cow/JMail/README.md

 Jmail is an open source e-mail emulator, with client/server capabillities.
 This does not comply with any currently available email protocols.

 WARNING!!!
-Do not transfer any important or private information with this just yet; Encryption is still WIP; Well, the whole damn thing is a WIP.
+Do not transfer any important or private information with this just yet; Encryption is still a WIP; Well, the whole damn thing is a WIP.